anishah78/Web-App-DevOps-Project/README.md

 az ad sp create-for-rbac --name {name} --role contributor --scopes /subscriptions/{your-subscription-id}

 ## Kubernetes Deployment to AKS
+Kubernetes automates the orchestration of containerised applications, streamlining processes such as scaling, software deployment, and management.
+### Kubernetes manifest definition - deployment
+Create a Kubernetes manifest file named "application-manifest.yaml."
+Define a Deployment resource named "flask-app-deployment."
+Specify two replicas for concurrent running in the AKS cluster, using the label "app: flask-app" in the selector field.
+In the metadata section, use the label "app: flask-app" for the pod template.
+Point to the Docker Hub-hosted container for deployment.
+Expose port 5000 for AKS cluster communication.
+Implement the Rolling Updates deployment strategy to maintain application availability during updates.
+### Kubernetes manifest defintion - services
+Add a Kubernetes Service manifest to the existing application-manifest.yaml for internal communication within the AKS cluster.
+You can include multiple manifests in the same .yaml file using the --- operator between distinct services configurations.
+This manifest should:
+- Define a service named "flask-app-service" as a reference for routing internal communication.
+- Ensure the selector matches the labels (app: flask-app) of the previously defined pods in the Deployment manifest, directing traffic efficiently to the appropriate pods for seamless internal communication.
+- Configure the service to use TCP protocol on port 80 for internal communication within the cluster.
+Set the targetPort to 5000, corresponding to the port exposed by your container.
+- Set the service type to ClusterIP, designating it as an internal service within the AKS cluster.
+### Testing and validating deployments on AKS
+- verify the health of your pods and services, commence port forwarding using the kubectl port-forward <pod-name> 5000:5000 command.
+This command establishes a secure channel to your application, enabling local interaction.
+- With port forwarding established, access your web application hosted within the AKS cluster locally at http://127.0.0.1:5000.

+## CI/CD Pipeline with Azure DevOps
+- Continuous Integration (CI) involves automatically integrating code changes into a shared repository, triggering an automated build process for code compilation and testing.
+- Continuous Deployment (CD) extends this by automating deployment to different environments.
+Azure DevOps, a Microsoft toolset, provides services for version control, build automation, and release management, enabling teams to automate and streamline software delivery.

+Allowing for automating the building, testing, and deployment of software applications with Azure DevOps for rapid and reliable delivery.

+### Initialise DevOps Pipeline
+The initial step is to configure the source repository for the pipeline.
+Opt for GitHub as the source control system hosting your application code, ensuring the selection of the repository you've been using in your work thus far.

+### Azure DevOps-Docker Hub connection
+Establish a service connection between Azure DevOps and the Docker Hub account hosting the application image, ensuring smooth integration of the CI/CD pipeline with the Docker Hub container registry.
+Follow these steps to configure this connection:
+1. Generate a personal access token on Docker Hub.
+2. Configure an Azure DevOps service connection to utilise this token.
+3. Confirm the successful establishment of the connection.

+### Configure pipeline for docker image build and push
+Adjust your pipeline configuration to enable building and pushing a Docker image to Docker Hub.
+1. Integrate the Docker task with the buildandPush command into your pipeline.
+Use the same Docker image name as when pushing to Docker Hub from your local development environment.
+2. Configure the pipeline to run automatically with each push to the main branch of the application repository.
+3. Execute the CI/CD pipeline and subsequently test the newly created Docker image.
+Pull the latest version from Docker Hub on your local environment, run the container, and assess its functionality to ensure the application works as expected.

+### Azure DevOps-AKS Connection
+Establish and set up an AKS service connection in Azure DevOps.
+This connection facilitates a secure link between the CI/CD pipeline and the AKS cluster, ensuring smooth deployments and efficient management.

+### pipeline for kubernetes deployment
+Adjust the configuration of the CI/CD pipeline to include the Deploy to Kubernetes task with the deploy kubectl command.
+- Utilise the deployment manifest within the application repository and the previously established AKS connection to facilitate the automatic deployment of the application to the AKS cluster.

+### Testing and validation of CI/CD pipleline
+To securely access your application running on AKS, commence port forwarding using kubectl.
+Access the locally exposed address supplied by the cluster and test your application's functionality to ensure it operates correctly, thereby validating the CI/CD pipeline's effectiveness in deploying the application.

+## AKS Cluster Monitoring

 ## Contributors
 - [Maya Iuga]([https://github.com/yourusername](https://github.com/maya-a-iuga))
 - [Anishah Hussain] (https://github.com/anishah78/Web-App-DevOps-Project.git)

 ## License
 This project is licensed under the MIT License.
 For more details, refer to the [LICENSE](LICENSE) file.